MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 1. Build and apply the configuration package to targeted Surface devices.

 >[!IMPORTANT]
->The **Random Number (RN)** is a unique 16-digit hex code identifier which is provisioned at the factory, and printed in small type on the underside of the dock.
-The RN differs from most serial numbers in that it can't be read electronically.
-This ensures proof of ownership is primarily established only by reading the RN when physically accessing the device.
+>The **Random Number (RN)** is a unique 16-digit hex code identifier provisioned at the factory and printed in small type on the dock's underside.
+The RN differs from most serial numbers because it can't be read electronically.
+This ensures proof of ownership is established only by reading the RN when physically accessing the device.
 The RN may also be obtained during the purchase transaction and is recorded in Microsoft inventory systems.

 ### Install SEMM and Surface UEFI Configurator